solidusio/solidus/guides/shipments/shipping.md

 end
 ```

-**Note:** *unlike calculators that you write yourself, these calculators do not have to implement a `compute` instance method that returns a shipping amount.
+**Note:*- *unlike calculators that you write yourself, these calculators do not have to implement a `compute` instance method that returns a shipping amount.
 The superclasses take care of that requirement.*

 There is one gotcha to bear in mind: the string returned by the `description` method must _exactly_ match the name of the USPS delivery service.
 To determine the exact spelling of the delivery service, you'll need to examine what gets returned from the API: